Xandyhoss/authorization-server/README.md

 1. Copy the contents of `.env.example` into a new `.env` file in the root directory.
 2. Generate secure tokens for `ACCESS_TOKEN_SECRET` and `REFRESH_TOKEN_SECRET` by running the command:
-   `npm run jwt-secret`
-3. Add the generated values to the corresponding keys in the `.env` file.
+   `npm run jwt-secret`.
+The keys will be automatically inserted in the `.env` file.

 ### Step 3: Start the PostgreSQL Container